Use Copy Paste Manager faster

 Global shortcuts

-Work from any application while Copy Paste History is running.
+Use these from any app while Copy Paste Manager is running.

 ShortcutAction